SH801/haselwimmer/README.md

 'Authentication Request'.
 The authentication request consists of a series of authentication parameters encoded into the URL redirect as name/value pairs.

-### User is prompted for login information
+#### User is prompted for login information
 The Raven server interprets the authentication request sent by the main website and prompts the user for their username and password.
 The user may then be successfully authenticated or may decide to click 'Cancel'.
 They are redirected back to the main website with a series of 'Authentication Response' parameters encoded into a 'WLS-Response' GET variable.

-### User redirected back to main webserver
+#### User redirected back to main webserver
 The user's original page is loaded again and 'Authenticate()' is called a second time.
 'Ucam_Webauth' processes the new 'WLS-Response' GET value and, if it's valid, sets an authentication cookie on the user's browser.
 The user's original page is then loaded again.

-### User redirected back to main webserver
+#### User redirected back to main webserver again
-With an authentication cookie now set, 'Authenticate()' returns either 'AUTHENTICATE_COMPLETE_AUTHENTICATED' or 'AUTHENTICATE_COMPLETE_NOT_AUTHENTICATED'.
-If 'AUTHENTICATE_COMPLETE_AUTHENTICATED', the original page can go on to display authenticated content to the user.
+With an authentication cookie now set, 'Authenticate()' checks the status code contained in the value of the authentication cookie and returns either 'AUTHENTICATE_COMPLETE_AUTHENTICATED' or 'AUTHENTICATE_COMPLETE_NOT_AUTHENTICATED'.
+If 'AUTHENTICATE_COMPLETE_AUTHENTICATED' is returned , the original page can go on to display authenticated content to the user.

 Specifics of module
 -------------------
 The 'Authenticate()' function is the overarching authentication function of 'Ucam_Webauth'.
-It starts off by performing some basic sanity checks using 'CheckSetup()' then uses 'GetCurrentState()' to establish the current state of the authentication process:
+It performs some basic sanity checks using 'CheckSetup()' then uses 'GetCurrentState()' to establish the current state of the authentication process before branching accordingly.
+The possible return values of 'GetCurrentState()' are:

-### STATE_NEW_AUTHENTICATION
+#### STATE_NEW_AUTHENTICATION
 A completely fresh authentication.
-'SendAuthenticationRequest()' [*1*] is called which sends an authentication request to the Raven authentication server.
-'SendAuthenticationRequest()' performs some basic data checks, sets the authentication cookie to 'AUTHENTICATIONCOOKIE_REDIRECT_WLS' (to record where we are in the authentication process) and redirects the users browser to the Raven authentication server with a series of authentication parameters encoded as name/value pairs.
+'SendAuthenticationRequest()' [*1*] is then triggered which performs some basic data checks, sets the authentication cookie to 'AUTHENTICATIONCOOKIE_REDIRECT_WLS' (to record where we are in the authentication process) and redirects the user's browser to the Raven authentication server with a series of authentication parameters encoded as name/value pairs.

-### STATE_WLS_RESPONSE_RECEIVED
+#### STATE_WLS_RESPONSE_RECEIVED
 The Raven authentication server has processed the user and has returned the user's browser back to the original website with a series of authentication response parameters encoded into the 'WLS-Response' GET variable.